 The eraser tool in Procreate is located at the top left-hand side of the app.
 The eraser tool is the eraser icon between the brush size opacity tool and the layering.

-When you click on the eraser tool, it will turn to be a blue color then you will know that the eraser function is now turned on.
-If it is not blue, then the eraser function is not yet turned on.
-You can use either your finger or an Ipad pencil to touch the eraser to turn it on.
+When you click on the eraser tool, it will turn to a blue color, and then you will know that the eraser function is now turned on.
+The eraser function is not yet turned on if it is not blue.
+You can use either your finger or an iPad pencil to touch the eraser to turn it on.

 Tips and Tricks To Using The Procreate Eraser Tool